dnzc/notes.danielc.rocks/source/content/maths/tripos/[BOOK] Analysis-and-Topology/README.md

 <div class="py-4"><hr/></div>

 Finally, we will look at the special metric space $\mathbb{R}^n$ (n-dimensional space), where we will study differentiation.
 One of the things that makes $\mathbb{R}^n$ special is that it's a special type of metric space, called a "normed space", where not only is there a metric (distance function), but also a way of measuring *lengths* (how big points are).
-We won't study these in this course, but see TODO:link Part II Linear Analysis where they are studied in-depth.
+We won't study these in this course, but see Part II Linear Analysis where they are studied in-depth.

 <div class="flex justify-center pb-8 pt-4">
   <AUTOSVG src="analysis-and-topology/intro/spacesvenn.svg" width="400" height="300"/>